-(1) Each member of the Audit Committee has been determined by the Board to be "financially literate" pursuant to the listing standards of the NYSE.
-No member of the Audit Committee simultaneously serves on the audit committees of more than three public companies, including Capital One.
+The Board has determined that each member of the Audit Committee is "financially literate" pursuant to the listing standards of the NYSE.
+No member of the Audit (1) Committee simultaneously serves on the audit committees of more than three public companies, including Capital One.